-- (C) Disconnection of electric, gas, or water service shall not be permitted if the ratepayer has submitted a complete VCAAP application to the Vermont Department of Public Service and the ratepayer is awaiting a determination or has been approved and the funds have not been distributed. - (D) Disconnection of electric, gas, or water service shall not be permitted unless the ratepayer has been given an opportunity to enter into a reasonable repayment plan or, having entered into such a plan, has not substantially abided by its terms.
+- (C) Disconnection of electric, gas, or water service shall not be permitted unless the ratepayer has been given an opportunity to enter into a reasonable repayment plan or, having entered into such a plan, has not substantially abided by its terms.
 Any other utility may elect, at its option, to offer an extended repayment plan for delinquent bills. - (1) Substantial compliance with a repayment plan shall be demonstrated if the customer has paid at least 50 percent of each agreed-upon payment as due. - (2) When establishing a reasonable repayment plan, the company shall consider the income and income schedule of the customer, if offered by the customer, the customer's payment history, the size of the arrearage and current bill, the amount of time and reason for the outstanding bill, and whether the delinquency was caused by unforeseen circumstances.
 A reasonable repayment plan shall, at a minimum, provide the customer with 12 months to complete repayment of a delinquent balance unless the customer requests a shorter timeframe. - (3) When a utility proposes to disconnect service because of a ratepayer's failure to abide by the terms of a repayment plan, it shall deliver or mail to the address at which service is to be disconnected (with a copy mailed to the ratepayer's billing address if different) a notice containing the information required by Sections 3.403, except (A)(1)(c) and (F).
-In lieu of giving written notice, the utility may give notice orally, by telephone, but the content of the oral notice shall contain all information required in written notice.
+In lieu of giving written notice, the utility may give notice orally, in person or by telephone, but the content of the oral notice shall contain all information required in written notice.
 The timing of disconnection must follow the minimum requirements of Section 3.401(C).
-Disconnection resulting from failure to meet the terms of a repayment plan shall occur only after the utility has issued notice in accordance with this subsection. - (E) Any utility may elect, at its option, to offer a budget plan for future bills to ratepayers covered by this rule.
+Disconnection resulting from failure to meet the terms of a repayment plan shall occur only after the utility has issued notice in accordance with this subsection. - (D) Any utility may elect, at its option, to offer a budget plan for future bills to ratepayers covered by this rule.
 Any customer who applies for the plan and has a delinquent balance shall have the right to pay the delinquency in an extended repayment plan concurrent with the budget plan.

-The Commission amends Commission Rule 3.403 as follows.
 Disconnection Notice Form.
 The notice form required under Section 3.402 and defined in Section 3.401 shall contain the following information:

-- (A) a statement that the ratepayer's account is delinquent, a statement of the amount of the delinquency, and a statement that service will be disconnected unless: - (1) If electric, gas, or water service, (a) the delinquency is paid in full by a certain date; (b) the ratepayer submits any disputed portion of the charge to the the Commission orders the utility not to disconnect service: or
+- (A) a statement that the ratepayer's account is delinquent, a statement of the amount of the delinquency, and a statement that service will be disconnected unless: - (1) If electric, gas, or water service, (a) the delinquency is paid in full by a certain date; (b) the ratepayer submits any disputed portion of the charge to the